 #4: No connection to the Circle Line as previously hoped

 In 2015, we heard rumours that the Jurong Region Line would link up to the Circle Line along the West Coast.
 As it turns out, that’s not going to happen.
-West Coast residents will instead have to wait (ahem) in line to be served by the Cross Island Line, which is likely to be scheduled for completion only after the JRL has opened.
+West Coast residents will instead have to wait (ahem) in line to be served by the Cross Island Line, which will likely be scheduled for completion only after the JRL has opened.

 #5: There are four planned MRT stations in the Tengah area

-Since Tengah is still pretty much wilderness, those who move in now are hoping to leverage the first-mover advantage.
+Since Tengah is still pretty much wilderness, those who move in now hope to leverage the first-mover advantage.
 Like the early buyers of the Jurong Gateway condominium, prospective buyers hope to secure affordable units in Tengah and eventually reap the benefits of property appreciation once the Forest Town of Tengah takes shape.

 Find the home of your dreams today at Singapore’s largest property portal 99.co!